 Even before you clip on your ski boots you’ll be wowed by the towering jagged peaks in the morning light from your bedroom window.

-Walking around the charming villages with cute colourful chalets and soaring bell towers, you’ll feel like you’re in a fairytale.
-Trust me, your camera will be glued to your hand with the endless photographic opportunities.
+Walking around the charming villages with cute colourful chalets and soaring bell towers, you’ll feel like you’re in a fairytale with endless photographic opportunities.

 And you don’t need to be super active to reach some of the most incredible views, numerous cable cars in the region can take you to breathtaking peaks and lookout points.